Is Your Business Losing Consumers in a Changing Commerce Landscape?

 If your business does not have an operational, continuously updated website where customers can purchase your products, you are missing out and losing sales.
 Why?
 During the busy holiday season, customers love the ability to shop anywhere, anytime, without ever needing to leave the comfort of their homes, or if we are being honest, their offices as well.
 Rather than fight traffic, stand in lines, contend with crowds, and get stressed out, they can point and click their way to holiday list completion, then find their purchases conveniently on their doorsteps.
 Your website will be an investment, but if you really want to survive in the evolving economy, you have to realize that part of your business model needs to transition to e-commerce.
 What makes a good website for your traditional brick and mortar business?

 - A professionally designed and hosted site.
 Your site needs to be attractive, have easy, intuitive operation, and remains online and functional through knowledgeable IT support.

 - A consistently updated website.
-Nothing will turnoff your customers faster than a site that still has outdated or out-of-stock merchandise, or where that they can’t find that hot new item they heard about from a friend.
+Nothing will turnoff your customers faster than a site that still has outdated or out-of-stock merchandise, or where they can’t find that hot new item they heard about from a friend.